-And in my hazy state on that sunny New York day, I started to wonder how eating hot dogs was a gluttonous spectacle, and “being” one in the baseball world was to be the same: an all-encompassing, excessive personality who craved attention and Reggie Jackson certainly was emblematic of this.
-The parallels were astounding.
-Like the hot dog eating affair, New Yorkers, who voraciously consumed gossip newspapers, had some sort of love/hate affair with NY Yankee Jackson: the “grotesque” that lovingly had a sprinkle of S&M around the edges.
-Pure, unadulterated spectacle display for a culture of ostentatious citizens that prides itself on having a vulgar personality and shoving mass quantities of filthy odds and ends down its own throat for the sake of a story and cheap titillation.
+And in my hazy state on that sunny New York day, I started wondering how eating hot dogs was a gluttonous spectacle, and “being” one in the baseball world was to be the same: an all-encompassing, excessive consuming force who craves attention, and Reggie Jackson certainly was emblematic of this.
+The parallels were astounding–similar to the hot dog eating affair, New Yorkers voraciously consumed gossip newspapers, amassing some sort of love/hate affair with controversial NY Yankee Jackson in a similar manner–the “grotesque” that lovingly had a sprinkle of S&M around the edges.
+Pure, unadulterated spectacle display for a boorish native culture that prides itself on vulgar personality and shoving mass quantities of filthy odds and ends down its own throat for the sake of a story and cheap titillation.
 A sort of Coney Island of the viscera.

 It is a cold December night in 1972, and I am with Mike Epstein and his wife.
 We are exiting his cherry-red Ford Thunderbird and about to enter the Marshmallow Disco.
 The “Marshmallow” as it is called is in a dingy, industrial block of Manhattan.
 There are a group of homeless folks staring at us as we exit the car–a unwordly group with distorted faces that would make one either question their drug intake or the group’s relativity to the planet Earth.
 I feel safe as I am with a man who has a hulking presence and once kicked the shit out of Reggie Jackson in the locker room.
 Some would say that this dust-up has even overshadowed Mike’s baseball oeuvre.
 A drunk Puerto Rican woman approaches Mike and his wife shouts,

 “Look, bimbo, he’s with me.”